-Revenue and Cost of Services
+Revenue and Cost of Revenue

 The Company's revenue is generated using the Company's proprietary tests.
-The Company's performance obligation is fulfilled upon completion, review and release of test results and subsequently billing the third-party payor or hospital.
+The Company's performance obligation is fulfilled upon completion, review and release of test results and subsequently billing the third-party payer or hospital.
 The Company recognizes revenue related to billings for Medicare, Medicare Advantage, and hospitals on an accrual basis, net of contractual adjustment, when there is a predictable pattern of collectability.
 Contractual adjustments represent the difference between the list prices and the reimbursement rate set by Medicare and Medicare Advantage, or the amounts billed to hospitals, which approximates the Medicare rate.
 Upon ultimate collection, the amount received from Medicare, Medicare Advantage and hospitals with a predictable pattern of payment is compared to the previous estimates and the contractual allowance is adjusted, if necessary.
-Amounts not collected are charged to bad debt expense.

 Until a contract has been negotiated with a commercial insurance carrier or governmental program, the services may or may not be covered by these entities existing reimbursement policies.
 In addition, the Company does not enter into direct agreements with patients that commit them to pay any portion of the cost of the tests in the event that insurance declines to reimburse us.
 In the absence of an agreement with the patient or other clearly enforceable legal right to demand payment, the related revenue is only recognized upon the earlier of payment notification or cash receipt.
-Accordingly, the Company recognizes revenue from commercial insurance carriers and governmental programs without a contract, when payment is received.
+Accordingly, the Company recognizes revenue from commercial insurance carriers and governmental programs without a contract when payment is received.

 Persuasive evidence of an arrangement exists and delivery is deemed to have occurred upon completion, review, and release of the test results by the Company.
 The assessment of the fixed or determinable nature of the fees charged for diagnostic testing performed, and the collectability of those fees, requires significant judgment by management.
-Management believes that these two criteria have been met when there is contracted reimbursement coverage or a predictable pattern of collectability with individual third-party payors or hospitals and accordingly, recognizes revenue upon delivery of the test results.
-In the absence of contracted reimbursement coverage or a predictable pattern of collectability is reasonably assured only upon request of third-party payor notification of payment or when cash is received, and recognizes revenue at that time.
+Management believes that these two criteria have been met when there is contracted reimbursement coverage or a predictable pattern of collectability with individual third-party payers or hospitals and accordingly, recognizes revenue upon delivery of the test results.
+Under current accounting guidelines, in the absence of contracted reimbursement coverage or a predictable pattern of collectability, as in the case of commercial or other government payers, the Company recognizes revenue when payment is received.